abpio/abp-commercial-docs/en/abp-suite/generating-crud-page.md

 Navigation properties provide a way to navigate an association between two entity types.
 Every object can have a navigation property for every relationship in which it participates.

 When you create a navigation property with ABP Suite, you will have a dropdown or look up table to pick a record from the dependent record list.
-ABP Suite allows you to create a navigation property for only **1-to-many (1:N)** relationships.
+ABP Suite allows you to create a navigation property for **1-to-many (1:N)** and **many-to-many (N:N)** relationships.

-> Currently there's no support for many-to-1 (N:1) or many-to-many (N:N) relationships!

 In this scenario there are multiple records from one entity associated with a single record from another entity.
 This means you have a principal (parent) entity and many dependent (child) entities.